Studying for the COMPASS Test

 - Practice tests- Taking the practice tests is the best way to prepare for the test.
 Practice as many tests as possible and if you are consistently fairing badly in a section of the test, try to increase the number of study hours for that particular section.

 There are many advantages of studying on your own and these are:

 - You can prepare as per your schedule since you are not dependent on anyone

 - You can allot more time to your weak subjects

 - You can compensate for lost hours whenever you want

 - You need not spend a lot of money on professional courses

 - Disadvantages of Self-study

-Though it can be said that there are many advantages to this method there is one major disadvantage.
-That being, if you are not self-motivated or sincere in your preparation, you will go for the test without proper preparation because there is nobody to check your progress.
+Though it can be said that there are many advantages to this method of preparation, there is one major disadvantage and that is: if you are not self-motivated or sincere in your preparation, you will go for the test without proper preparation because there is nobody to check your progress.

 The other methods of study are described briefly here, so that you would understand the differences between the different methods of study available to prepare for the COMPASS test.